Hinduism is not just a religion but it’s a way of life. Many might question how the religion that teaches to worship

 In Andhra Pradesh and Telangana ,it is called as Bhogi and Makara Sankranti.
 In Karnataka, it is celebrated as Sankranti or Sankramana.
 In Tamilnadu and Kerala it is celebrated as Pongal.

 In Assam, It is celebrated as Magha Bihu.
 In Bihar, It is Sankranti or Sakraat.
 In Gujrat it is Uttarayan, Sankranti In Rajasthan, Lohrii in Punjab, Pahari in Himachal Pradesh and many names exists in every province for the same province.

 Kite festival is celebrated in many states of India and most prominently in Gujrat.
 Bullfighting, goat fighting, rooster fights are commonly seen in many villages.
 Few States arrange crackers shows and special kite lights in the night, which is great to watch.
 Bhangra dance in Punjab, Pot breaking in Assam are the mesmerising show of class and quality of celebration of the festival.

 People worship land, Animals, field crops, trees, rivers, mountains and entire environment for its glory and request every aspect of nature to bestow peace in life.

 Food is the most special for this occasion.
-People prepare most delicious, healthy and varieties of food that is prepared only in this occasion.
-Different provinces, different varieties of foods are prepared according to their own food styles.
-Kichdi, Sweets, Bajra roti’s, raw vegetables, Milk products varieties, Flattened rice are commonly found in food varieties.
+People prepare most delicious, healthy and varieties of food that is prepared only on this occasion.
+Different provinces, different varieties of foods are prepared according to their food styles.
+Khichdi, Sweets, Bajra roti’s, raw vegetables, Milk products varieties, Flattened rice are commonly found in food varieties.